-Wood fired ovens have two characteristics that really influence the pizzas that they produce.
-First, they are usually extremely hot – often 400 degrees Celsius or more.
-This burst of heat makes the pizza cook extremely quickly, and the quick cooking time means that a lot of moisture remains in the dough after it is cooked.
-This produces a lovely moist, chewy crust with a crisp outside.
+Wood fired ovens have some characteristics that really influence the pizzas that they produce.
+Most importantly they are extremely hot – often 400 degrees Celsius / 750F or more.
+This very hot environment cooks the pizza extremely quickly.
+The quick cooking time means that a lot of moisture remains in the dough after it is cooked which produces a lovely moist, chewy crust with a crisp outside.
+In contrast a thinnish crust pizza cooked on a tray in a home oven with a standard method might take 20 minutes or more to cook through, by which time the crust will be as dry as a cracker.

-To use a pizza stone, you put the stone on a shelf in your oven, and then turn the oven to its highest setting for up to an hour before cooking pizza.
+To use a pizza stone, put the stone on a shelf in your oven, and then turn the oven to its highest setting for up to an hour before cooking pizza.
 It’s important to preheat the stone for a fair while, as it absorbs heat slowly.
-If you are in a hurry and don’t have time to preheat a stone properly it is better not to use one at all, as your pizza will take much longer to cook while the stone is absorbing all of the heat from the oven.
+Experiment with different positions in your oven – I recently got a new oven but was disappointed with the results using a stone in the top shelf, which worked well in my last oven.
+Moving the stone down a shelf made a huge difference – every oven probably has a different hottest spot.
+If you are in a hurry and don’t have time to preheat a stone properly it is better not to use one at all, as pizza will take much longer to cook if the stone is absorbing all of the heat from the oven – try this method instead.
+Once the stone is really hot, slide your pizza directly onto the stone using a peel.
+The stone acts as a heat bank and radiates the heat that it has absorbed, cooking your pizza quickly.

 Most thin crust pizzas cooked on a properly preheated stone should be ready in as little as 5-7 minutes.